 Silicone is a bit more flexible and good for areas around windows, doors, the bathroom, kitchen, or anywhere that needs a bit more protection.

-The most popular silicone caulk you can get on Amazon is the Gorilla 100% Silicone Caulk Sealant.
+The most popular silicone caulk you can get is the Gorilla 100% Silicone Caulk Sealant.
 It’s also paintable within 30 minutes of drying.

 Butyl Rubber